AntoniovanDijck/CAKE/README.md

 For a comprehensive list of related research and citations, please refer to the **Bibliography** section in the thesis document.

 ## Acknowledgements
 I would like to express my sincere gratitude to my supervisors, **Dr. S. van Splunter** and **Dr. J. Helmus**, for their invaluable guidance and support throughout this research.
-Also, a special thanks to Jesse for his insights and collaboration.
+Also, a special thanks to Jesse Jan van Schouten for his insights and collaboration on .

 ### Author: Antonio Adrian Cornelis van Dijck
 **Student Number:** 12717673